oxiqa/IRFuzz/README.md

 Linux or OS X
 - [Yara](https://github.com/VirusTotal/yara/): just use the latest release source code, compile and install it (or install it via pip install yara-python)
-- Some Python packages: pip install yara-python
 - [Yara Rules](https://github.com/Yara-Rules/rules) - You may download yara rules from here or import your own custom ruleset.
+- Python dependencies

+Dependencies are managed with `pipenv`.
+To get started install dependencies and activate virtual environment with following commands:

-pipenv install
+`$ pipenv install`

-pipenv shell
+`$ pipenv shell`

 # Running IRFuzz - Watchd